ionic-zone/ionic.zone/_articles/understand/ionic-github-repositories.markdown

 * [cordova-camera-roll](https://github.com/ionic-team/cordova-camera-roll) - "The Cordova Camera Roll plugin makes it easy to read from the iOS camera roll."
 * [cordova-plugin-localstorage-backup](https://github.com/ionic-team/cordova-plugin-localstorage-backup) - Backup your local storage to the device
 * https://github.com/ionic-team/cordova-plugin-wkwebview-engine - "This plugin makes Cordova use the `WKWebView` component instead of the default `UIWebView` component"
+* https://github.com/ionic-team/cordova-plugin-template - "simple starting point for building a Cordova plugin on iOS and Android"

 ## Ionic Creator